sammanomar/project05/README.md

 - Heart disease test result button
 - Business requirement 2 information - "The client is interested to predict whether a patient has heart disease or not base on 13 features"

-## Deployment
-### Heroku

-* The App live link is: <https://predict-disease-6e1bbf9de2b5.herokuapp.com>
-* Set the runtime.txt Python version to python-3.9.17 [all stacks](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
-* The project was deployed to Heroku using the following steps.

-1. Log in to Heroku and create an App
-2. At the Deploy tab, select GitHub as the deployment method.
-3. Select your repository name and click Search.
-Once it is found, click Connect.
-4. Select the branch you want to deploy, then click Deploy Branch.
-5. The deployment process should happen smoothly if all deployment files are fully functional.
-Click now the button Open App on the top of the page to access your App.
-6. If the slug size is too large then add large files not required for the app to the .slugignore file.

 ## Credits
 * WalkthroughProject01 (Malaria Detector)
 * WalkthroughProject01 (churnometer)